Energy in Nigeria: Wind power

 Wind turbine generation is another developing energy source in Nigeria.

 Wind speeds in Nigeria typically range from 2–9.5 m/s.

 With such low wind speeds, investments and interest in wind energy have not been as high as solar power.

 However, wind power could be advantageous to rural and agricultural areas.

 Wind power would also be beneficial in the Southeast with wind power potentials higher than 4 m/s, and in the North where wind speeds reach up to 6 m/s at a 10 hub height.

 Initiatives such as Nigeria's National Renewable Energy Plan are beginning to set forth goals in wind turbine implementation.

 However, with insufficient data and its status as a relatively new technology, development overall has been slow and challenging.

-Benefits

-Energy in Nigeria has foster economic growth, poverty eradication, boost security.
-It can also support the provision of basic needs, communication, and transportation.
-It is also useful in industries such as agriculture, commerce, manufacturing and mining.

-One of the product of Nigerian energy, biofuel have less carbon emission hence it is suitable for cooking and use as fertilizer.